Categories

 Magazine Site Design Mockup 2021

 You must do all the design and coding of the site.
-Do not download template files.

-The text of the magazine can be written by you, or you can adapt text from wikipedia.
-No lorem ipsum.
 No text taken from sources that are not explicitly open source.
 If using wikipedia text, remove its default formatting, links and footnotes.
-One way to remove the links quickly is to paste as plain text.

 For images, you can use your own photographs, or images that you have acquired from copyright-free sources.
-These days, there are a great many places you can find open course images: here’s a few sites.
+These days, there are a great many places you can find open source images: here’s a few sites.

 Requirements